 Rumors Wilder will fully focus on an undisputed collision with Joshua have surfaced in recent days.

-All depends on how Wilder v Fury II pans out and how Joshua performs against Jarrell Miller on June 1.
+It depends on how Wilder v Fury II pans out and how Joshua performs against Jarrell Miller on June 1.

 Joshua makes his United States debut in a bid to drum up US support for the Wilder fight.